viewportdesign/Imagick/README.md

 # Imagick

 Imagick is a Jquery Library that enables pure client side Image Upload Preview, using the HTML5 FileReader API.
-Full Demo aavailable.
+Full Demo is available.

 # Features